-Brooks is the business reporter at the Duluth News Tribune.
+Brooks is an investigative/enterprise reporter and business columnist at the Duluth News Tribune.

 - Member for

 - 2 years 8 months

 The Number: 0

 With friends and family packing the courtroom, five people went before a judge on a February afternoon in Duluth and were told they had really done it this time.
 They had made it.
 "I see these God-awful comments on newspaper articles about people who 'should just get locked up, they're just never going to stop,' and all the negative things about people who suffer from addiction," Judge Jill Eichenwald said.
 "And then I see someone like you.
 You did it.
 You changed.
 You stopped using.
 And I think it's incredible."

 Walk through the stories that shaped our communities when Glensheen Mansion opens an exhibit celebrating 150 years of coverage by the News Tribune next week.
 “Reporting Duluth” opens Wednesday with a public reception at 5 p.m. and continues through June 2.
 The free exhibit features large-scale photos of historic events in Northeastern Minnesota along with contemporary newspaper accounts and modern interpretations.

 A European private equity firm is buying Duluth-based Maurices.
 OpCapita announced Monday it is picking up a majority stake in the women’s apparel retailer headquartered on Superior Street, ending 14 years of ownership by Ascena Retail Group.